RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 The link can be found [here](docs/agile/epics_and_user_stories.xlsx).

 ## Epics and User Stories
 4 Epics were created which were further developed into 15 User Stories.
-The details of each Epic along with the associated User Stories can be found in the kanban board linked [here](https://github.com/users/RoshnaVakkeel/projects/2/views/1).
+The status, comments and details of each Epic along with the associated User Stories can be found in the kanban board linked [here](https://github.com/users/RoshnaVakkeel/projects/2/views/1).

+### Website UI
 [Epic 01: Little_Learner's_Lab_Logs website UI #1](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/1)
 Epic Goals for End User:
 1. An intuitive User Interface with easy to use navigation